3 subtle persuasion techniques

 Euphemisms and dysphemisms are a type of verbal deception commonly employed by politicians or advertisers as a form of spin.

-3. Asking Biased Questions
+Asking Biased Questions

-The third subtle persuasion technique we’ll examine here is that of biased questions.
-These types of questions are commonly used by political organizations, advertisers and others with an agenda who may use them with the intention of eliciting specific results.
 Someone bent on influencing your views may implant a thought or steer you in a particular direction by asking you a biased question, with the expectation that you will answer in a certain way.
 That answer tends to reinforce the concept the questioner intended, and thus ends up influencing you.
-Imagine you are presented with a survey about the feminist movement.
-The survey has many questions, but two in particular catch your eye:- Do you support the feminist movement position that women should be able to take men’s jobs?

 - Do you think the feminist movement should encourage women to work outside the home and neglect their children?